nbschultz97/csi-presence-node/README.md

 ## Setup

-1. Install dependencies and verify driver:
+1. Install dependencies and verify driver.
+The script installs into the active virtual environment when `VIRTUAL_ENV` is set; otherwise it uses `pip --user`:
    ```bash
    scripts/00_install_deps.sh
    ```